 A sparse and simple interior ensures that all the focus will be on what’s outside of the Moenkopi Yurts rather than the inside.
 Explore Moab’s famed desert landscape, jaw-dropping canyons, and endless trails before retreating to the comfort of your yurt for the night—that is, unless you can resist an impossibly starry night sky.

 Vibe: Rocky Coast

-These spacious yurts have a full kitchen and bath, plus sleep four to six people.
+These spacious yurts have a full kitchen and bath, plus sleep four to six campers in queen-sized beds in a loft, enclosed bedroom, and a futon sleeper sofa.
 However, the highlight isn’t so much the decor (forgive the ketchup and mustard poufs), but its primo location on beautiful Mt.
 Desert Island in the heart of Acadia National Park.